ether/etherpad-lite/doc/api/hooks_server-side.md

 Things in context:

-1. app - the main application object (helpful for adding new paths and such)
+1. app - the main express application object (helpful for adding new paths and such)
+1. server - the http server object

 This hook gets called after the application object has been created, but before it starts listening.
 This is similar to the expressConfigure hook, but it's not guaranteed that the application object will have all relevant configuration variables.